ricardopieper/ricardopieper.github.io/_posts/2021-12-11-kubernetes-gke-grcp-aspnet.md

 [Server behind GCP Load Balancer occalionally gets 502 Server Error, “failed_to_connect_to_backend”](https://stackoverflow.com/questions/63289794/server-behind-gcp-load-balancer-occalionally-gets-502-server-error-failed-to-c)

 When you do things in a rush and have to do many context switches in your day, keeping track of everything and give that much attention to detail to what people write can be hard.
 I think this should be better documented in the GKE guides.
-As someone who is responsible for the backend services but isn't that much familiar with proxies and load balancing configuration, this can be an unecessarily time consuming endeavor.
+As someone who is responsible for the backend services but isn't that much familiar with proxies and load balancing configuration, this can be an unnecessarily time consuming endeavor.

 Maybe if I had read things more carefully I would have realized this before.
 But if you're having the same problem as me (`failed_to_connect_to_backend`), there you go: **just do HTTPS all the way, and use a self-signed certificate on the deployment**.
 Another possible fix is to use nginx, which offers far more flexibility and tons of configurations, and `cert-manager.io` to automatically apply SSL certificates to the ingress, just be aware that this can be overwhelming for a small and inexperienced team.